f3bolarinwa/MLOps_project_ml_pipeline/README.md

-# Project: Build an ML Pipeline for Short-Term Rental Prices in NYC
+# Project: Build an ML Pipeline for Short-Term Rental Price Prediction in NYC

 A program requirement for Machine Learning DevOps Engineer Nanodegree @ Udacity School of Artificial Intelligence